 As a responsible corporate citizen, Thermo Fisher is committed to protecting the environment by minimizing our impact in the communities where we operate.
 Leveraging our PPI Business System and our Environment, Health and Safety (EHS) Management System, we continually look for ways to improve our processes, protect the environment and reduce waste.
 This commitment inspires us to create a culture in which our colleagues are involved in piloting process improvements that protect them and the environment, reduce the energy and water we consume and the waste we generate.
 Thermo Fisher is committed to reducing emissions, releases and waste as a signatory to the UN Global Compact and dedicated to transparency through participation in CDP reporting.
 For more details, see our annual CDP disclosure on scope 1, 2, and 3 emissions.
 Thermo Fisher is a legacy CDP responder, having responded annually for over 10 years.

-Reduction in greenhouse gas emissions Footnote 1
+Increase in greenhouse gas emissions

 Sites working toward zero waste

-Through our Zero Waste Playbook, we provide our site guidance for working toward ”Zero Waste” certification through a five-step process that engages our colleagues to implement changes in processes and procurement to minimize waste.
+Through our Zero Waste Playbook, we provide our sites guidance for working toward Zero Waste certification.
+A five-step process, powered by our PPI Business System, engages our colleagues to implement waste-minimizing changes in processes and procurement strategies.